 When the house flipper discovered a house to buy the flipper would forward an information package to the LLC and explain the expected purchase price, closing costs, restoration budget, expected fair market value and listing price.
 The address was provided and the links to the county tax assessment were included.
 My client spent an hour researching the house and the expected sales price.
 If the standards of cost points were met; he would contract the deal.
 The contract stipulated the maximum purchase price, budget and corresponding line of credit for the restoration work and the budget for holding the house during restoration.

-Once both parties approved an offer was made by the LLC to purchase the home in the LLC’s name.
-Once purchased the title for the property was held by the LLC which is 100% owned by the financier.
+Once both parties approved an offer was made by the house flipper to purchase the home in the LLC’s name.
+Once purchased, the title for the property was held by the LLC which is 100% owned by the financier.
 The house flipper engages the respective subs and material suppliers to restore the house.
 At each of the respective draw points, the financier inspected to verify the work is progressing as identified in the budget and draw schedule.
 Once done he would issue a check to the house flipper.
 Notice how the value of the home stays with the financier so if at any point the flipper fails to do their job or comply with the contract, the LLC simply throws them off the job site and engages another contractor to finish the house.

 At closing, all the money comes into the account of the LLC which simply issues a check to the house flipper for their respective profit.
 A complete deal cycle and you move onto the next deal.

-In general the financier fronted around $450,000 and carried about 3 deals on the books at all times.
+In general, the financier fronted around $450,000 and carried about 3 deals on the books at all times.
 He spent about 2 hours per day on the paperwork, inspections and communications.
 After one year, he had earned a little over $132,000 on his $450,000 investment and spent around 500 hours of work with managing the business.

 Over time he got much better at this and charged a 9% royalty for house flippers that had less than 5 projects completed with him.
 Once they completed 5 projects he reduced the royalty to 7%.
 He was very good at making sure their proceeds were in their hands once the house flipper requested an inspection.
-He noticed that the only thing that matter to the house flipper was having cash in his hand.
+He noticed that the only thing that matters to the house flipper was having cash in his hand.

-In one deal the house was sold for fair market value but the total costs in the project equaled the fair market value.
+In one deal, the house was sold for fair market value but the total costs in the project equaled the fair market value.
 The house flipper walked away with zero but my client still earned his money on the deal.
 It did create some jealously from the house flipper but my client reminded him that the risk was strictly his as set forth in all the contracts and documents.
 Act on Knowledge.